Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 This release may affect your rights, and may carry obligations, in the future.
 To view terms of the release, review the Settlement Agreements, which are available on the Important Documents page.

-• If you do not want a payment from the Settlements, and you want to keep the right to sue or continue to sue Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and Baird & Warner and affiliated entities on your own about the legal issues in this case, then you must take steps to get out.
+• If you did not want a payment from the Settlements, and you wanted to keep the right to sue or continue to sue Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and Baird & Warner and affiliated entities on your own about the legal issues in this case, then you must have taken steps to get out.
 This is called excluding yourself—or is sometimes referred to as opting out of the Settlement Class.

-• No. Unless you exclude yourself, you give up any right to sue Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and/or Baird & Warner and their Released Parties for the claims that the Settlements resolve.
+• No. Unless you excluded yourself, you gave up any right to sue Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and/or Baird & Warner and their Released Parties for the claims that the Settlements resolve.
 If you have a pending lawsuit against Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, Baird & Warner, their Released Parties, or certain affiliated entities such as MLSs or small brokers, speak to your lawyer in that case immediately.
-You may have to exclude yourself from this Class to continue your own lawsuit.
-Remember, the exclusion deadline is May 9, 2025.
+You may have had to exclude yourself from this Class to continue your own lawsuit.
+The exclusion deadline passed on May 9, 2025.

-• No. If you exclude yourself as to the Settlements with Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and/or Baird & Warner, do not send in a claim form to ask for any money.
-If you exclude yourself only as to some of these Defendants, you may still ask for money from the Settlements with other Defendants.
-If you exclude yourself as to Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and/or Baird & Warner, you may sue, continue to sue, or be a part of a different lawsuit against these Defendants.
+• No. If you excluded yourself as to the Settlements with Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and/or Baird & Warner, you should not have filed a claim to ask for any money.
+If you excluded yourself only as to some of these Defendants, you could still ask for money from the Settlements with other Defendants.
+If you excluded yourself as to Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and/or Baird & Warner, you may sue, continue to sue, or be a part of a different lawsuit against these Defendants.

 • The Court decided that the law firms Ketchmark and McCreight P.C.; Williams Dirks Dameron LLC; Boulware Law LLC; Hagens Berman Sobol Shapiro LLP; Cohen Milstein Sellers & Toll PLLC; and Susman Godfrey LLP, are qualified to represent you and all other Settlement Class Members.
 These lawyers are called “Class Counsel.”
 You will not be charged for these lawyers.
 They are experienced in handling similar cases against other entities.
 More information about the law firms, their practices, and their lawyers’ experience is available at: www.kansascitylawoffice.com, www.williamsdirks.com, www.boulware-law.com, www.hbsslaw.com, www.cohenmilstein.com, and www.susmangodfrey.com.